-Pennsylvania Group Health Insurance & Employee Benefit Plans
+Pennsylvania Group Health Insurance Plans and Employee Benefits Solutions

-Taylor Benefits Insurance has been revolutionizing the healthcare insurance industry in Pennsylvania for over 25 years.
-We offer group health insurance and provide the most affordable and comprehensive employee benefits packages.
+Taylor Benefits has been revolutionizing the healthcare insurance industry in Pennsylvania for over 25 years.
+We offer group healthcare coverage and provide the most affordable and comprehensive employee benefits packages.
 Not only do we offer health benefits for your company, but we also offer around-the-clock, top-notch service, so you will always have an agent available to help with your insurance needs.

-The ACA made many changes to health insurance for employees of large companies.
-While most companies already provide health insurance coverage to their workers, the ACA ensures that all health plans meet specific standards for services and affordability.
-For example, the affordability requirement limits the amount of employees’ premiums that subscribers can be required to pay.
+The ACA made many changes to healthcare insurance for staff of large companies.
+While most companies already provide medical coverage to their workers, the ACA ensures that all health plans meet specific standards for services and affordability.
+For example, the affordability requirement limits the number of employees’ premiums that subscribers can be required to pay.

 The maximum is 9.12 percent of a subscriber’s gross income for individual coverage.
-That means that if an employee has a salary of $50,000, the maximum charge for their share is $4,560 annually.
+That means that if a worker has a salary of $50,000, the maximum charge for their share is $4,560 annually.

 Also, the ACA lists ten minimum essential coverage that all plans must cover: